OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 There are two topics related to file integrity:

  1. _Application source code integrity checks:_ In the "Tampering and Reverse Engineering" chapter, we discussed the iOS IPA application signature check.
-We also saw that determined reverse engineers can easily bypass this check by re-packaging and re-signing an app using a developer or enterprise certificate.
-One way to make this harder is to add an internal runtime check that determines whether the signatures still match at runtime.
+We also saw that determined reverse engineers can bypass this check by re-packaging and re-signing an app using a developer or enterprise certificate.
+One way to make this harder is to add a custom check that determines whether the signatures still match at runtime.

  2. _File storage integrity checks:_ When files are stored by the application, key-value pairs in the Keychain, `UserDefaults`/`NSUserDefaults`, a SQLite database, or a Realm database, their integrity should be protected.